Investing

 • Europe: Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom

-If you live in one of those places and meet Vanguard’s residence/domicile requirements you may be able to invest using Vanguard’s own platform.
+If you live in one of those places and meet Vanguard’s residence/domicile requirements you may be able to invest directly.

 To check, simply visit Vanguard Global, choose your country and you’ll be given the relevant contact details.